amy324/CI-CD-Pipeline-Automation-Tool/README.md

 CI/CD pipeline completed successfully
 ```

+### Demo Project

+The examples above are using the [CI/CD Demo Project](https://github.com/amy324/CI-CD-Demo-Project), a simple and easy-to-understand test program created to demonstrate the capabilities of the CI/CD Pipeline Automation Tool.

 ## Configuration File

 The pipeline configuration settings are saved in the `pipeline_config.yaml` file in YAML format.
 You can manually edit this file if needed.